We are helping by providing FREE nest cups!

 Why is Hampshire Swifts fitting the House Martin nest cups?
 They have many years of experience climbing ladders to fit artificial nests for both Swifts and House Martins.
 They will use rawl plugs and stainless steel screws - obviously, you should have permission from the property owner to fit the nest cups!

-Why are the nest cups being restricted to properties within 100m of known nests?
+Why are the nest cups being restricted to properties within 1km of known nests?
 House Martins nest in loose colonies.
 This enables them to find mud and flying insects together, and warn each other of approaching predators.
 Artificial nest cups within or adjacent to existing colonies are much more likely to be used than elsewhere.

-Single storey houses with a high gable apex and overhanging soffits should be suitable for left-facing double cups (on the right side of the gable) or right-facing double cups (on the left side of the gable).
+Houses with a high gable apex and overhanging soffits should be suitable for left-facing double cups (on the right side of the gable) or right-facing double cups (on the left side of the gable).

-Does it matter how high my roof is and which direction it faces?
+Does it matter how high the roof is and which direction it faces?
 For ease of access and to maximise the chances of being used, the height should be at second floor level.
 The birds will also need a clear flight path, unobscured by trees or other buildings.

 This guide by House Martin Conservation UK & Ireland includes further information about the best aspect and ensuring nesting birds have sufficient shade from the sun.